cavalab/ellyn/README.md

 There are some boost library dependencies, including regex.

-The files have been built in Visual Studio C++ Express 2010 and in linux with g++ and the intel compiler. there is also a version
+The files have been built in Visual Studio C++ 2010 and in linux with g++ and the intel c++ compiler.

 About
 =====